 - It makes my hair dry when I use it in place of shampoo.
 It can be drying to some hair types because it removes some natural oils.
 This can be rectified by using a deep or moisturising conditioner Note: The drying properties are lessened when used in a soft water area

 - The aroma can be off-putting.
 It has a mild nutty smell which is fairly neutral, however, this can be off-putting for some.
-Adding an essential oil to the liquid version of the soap can improve the smell
+Adding essential oil to the liquid version of the soap can improve the smell

 - The soap gets soft when left in a humid environment.
 It's a natural humectant, this means that it absorbs moisture in the environment.
 If the soap is left out in a steamy bathroom, it will soften.
 This can be avoided by keeping it in a container or covered soap dish

 How to Make a Deep Exfoliation Treatment